-A protest is an action taken by any legal entity or any individual, rider, team, manufacturer, official etc. against another legal entity or any individual, rider, team, manufacturer, official etc.
+A protest is an action taken by any legal entity or any individual, rider, team, manufacturer, official etc. to the FIM MotoGP Stewards against another legal entity or any individual, rider, team, manufacturer, official etc.

 3.4.1.2 Right of protest